teeppope/Aloha-Apparel-v2/README.md

 The Aloha site is a one page, mobile first "ecommerce" shop for an imaginary company called the Aloha Apparel Co.

 ###Technology Used
-This project was built on top of our first project, Project 1 pt-b, which was a static page.
+This project was built on top of our first project, [Project 1 pt-a](https://github.com/teeppope/Aloha-Apparel-v1), which was a static page.
 Below are the languages I used to code the website for project hand-in.

 - HTML5
 - CSS3